 - Captain must be experienced and comfortable navigating on the Bay in close proximity to swimmers and other vessels.

-- Boat must be equipped with a VHF radio tuned to channel 69.
+- Boat must be equipped with a VHF radio tuned to channel 71.
 VHF radio should be turned on and audible by the captain and/or crew at all times for the duration of the event.
 Captains shall be in communication via radio with the Swim Director throughout the parade.

 - Boat must be equipped with a swim ladder or have low enough sides to allow safe and easy entry/exit by swimmers, and to allow a distressed swimmer to be easily pulled from the water if needed.
 We also recommend having a first aid kit and additional materials like dry towels and extra blankets for keeping swimmers warm.

 FINISH & FINALE:

 GOLDEN RIVET AWARD: The Golden Rivet recognizes the fastest solo swimmer, fastest swim team, and biggest parade fundraiser from each year's Bay Parade.
 Captains and their guests are eligible to compete for the fundraising category.
 Winners' names are engraved on the Golden Rivet plaque.
-There will be other exciting prizes for all fundraising participants who reach certain fundraising targets.